greenstevester/cornerstone/README.md

 - [x] add unit and e2e testing support
 - [x] clean-up sample code (apply tslint fixes)
 - [ ] problem with uglify and stacktraces in dev mode.
-- [ ] setup webpack so that components get built only once so they can be shared between the app and the demo.
+- [ ] setup webpack so that components get built only once so they can be shared between the app and the workshop.